Explore the Power of Decision-Making with an Economics Major

 Students will:

-3. Understand and analyze a broad array of economic issues found in the news and understand how the economic aspects of society work.
+Critically assess the effectiveness of government policies and market mechanisms in addressing economic challenges such as inequality, unemployment, inflation, and environmental sustainability.
 Students may choose from electives in developmental/international economics, environmental economics, health economics, race, class, gender, public policy, and more.

 Accelerated Program